totalspectrum/spin2cpp/docs/basic.md

 ## WARNING:

-BASIC support in fastspin is very much incomplete, and not usable for production right now.
+BASIC support in fastspin is incomplete, and may not usable for production yet.
 Missing features include:

  - Documentation; the manual below is just a start, much is incomplete.